mozilla/data-docs/src/datasets/fxa_metrics/attribution.md

-# Attribution of Firefox Accounts
+# Attribution of Mozilla Accounts

 ## Table of Contents